Maaloula Aramaic

 2.3.5.
 Current Status:

-Western Neo-Aramaic and particularly Maaloula Aramaic is now classified as “definitely endangered” by UNESCO.
-However, the UNESCO site’s data requires updating as it does not reflect the current number of actual speakers.
+Western Neo-Aramaic and particularly Maaloula Aramaic are now classified as “definitely endangered” by UNESCO.
+However, the UNESCO site’s data needs updating, as it does not reflect the current number of speakers.
 Today, Maaloula Aramaic is spoken by a small community of approximately 1,000 people, with only a few children still learning it as a first language.
 All speak Maaloula Arabic (≈ Damascus Arabic) as a second language.

-The decline of Maaloula Aramaic can be attributed to several factors, including social and economic pressures, the influence of Arabic as a dominant language, and the devastating impact of Maaloula catastrophe in 2013.
+The decline of Maaloula Aramaic can be attributed to several factors, including social and economic pressures, the influence of Arabic as a dominant language, and the displacement and disruption associated with the events of 2013.

 Economic pressures have forced many speakers to move to larger cities and other countries in search of work, where they are exposed to Arabic and other dominant languages.
-Moreover, Maaloula catastrophe in 2013 has led to the displacement of many Aramaic speakers, who are unable to return to their homes due to the destruction of the town.
+The events of 2013 displaced many Aramaic speakers and disrupted community life and intergenerational language transmission.

 This has put the future of Maaloula Aramaic in jeopardy, as the language is in danger of dying out if the community is unable to maintain its traditions and pass this unique and valuable language down to future generations.